SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 %### Switching the backend to Gtk

-%%Since we are developing a Spec2 application, we can decide to use Gtk as a backend instead of Morphic.
+%%Since we are developing a Spec application, we can decide to use Gtk as a backend instead of Morphic.
 How do we do this?

 %You need to load the Gtk backend as follows: